360quake/quake_rs/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    domain    View all available information for a domain. help      Prints this message or the help of the given subcommand(s) host      View all available information for an IP address init      Initialize the Quake command-line
+    domain      View all available information for a domain. help        Prints this message or the help of the given subcommand(s) honeypot    Check whether the IP is a honeypot or not. host        View all available information for an IP address info        Shows general information about your account init        Initialize the Quake command-line
     search      Search the Quake database
 ```
 #### 1. 初始化